Tony Byrne (boxer)

 Anthony Byrne (6 July 1930 – 27 April 2013), commonly known as Tony Byrne or Socks Byrne, was an amateur boxer.
 Byrne won a bronze medal for Ireland at the 1956 Summer Olympics in Melbourne, Australia, in the lightweight division.

 Early life and career

 Byrne was born in Drogheda, Ireland.
 Doubt had been cast over whether Byrne would have the funds to travel to Melbourne to participate in the 1956 Olympics.
-However, a fundraising campaign under the banner of "Send Byrne to Melbourne" was created, and it raised £653 from local businesses in Drogheda to send him on his quest for glory down under.
+However, a fundraising campaign under the banner of "Send Byrne to Melbourne" was created, and it raised £653 for the purpose from local businesses in Drogheda.

 Melbourne Olympics

 Byrne carried the flag for Ireland at the opening ceremony and was the captain of the Irish boxing team.
 He beat opponents from Czechoslovakia and United States before losing in the semifinal on a split decision to Harry Kurschat of Germany.
 A few months later, he showed what might have been when he beat the eventual Gold Medallist, Dick McTaggart, in an Ireland-England International at the Royal Albert Hall.